4-H

 Erin Morrell: 4-H Alumni

 Hometown: New Haven, CT Involvement: New London County 4-H Alumni Education: Bachelor’s Degree from the University of Connecticut and a Master’s Degree from Fairfield University Current Employment: Associate Dean at Albertus Magnus College What did 4-H teach you?
-Listen to others and be a better presenter and public speaker, as that is something I use regularly […]
+Listen to others and be a better presenter and public speaker, as that is something I use regularly in […]

 UConn 4-H Members Win State VEX Competition and Head to World VEX Competition